Amund-Fremming/tero-server/Tasklist.md

 - [x] Permission checks for endpoints
 - [x] Maybe update endpoints to require user id for fetching users, targeting query on id, not auth0_id or guest_id. this also makes it possible for admins to query users
 - [ ] Update user sync from backend to auth0 (daily job/trigger)
+- [ ] Sync on registered user creation, needs to deactivate/delete the guest user
+- [ ] Sync for when a user gets admin permissions, needs to update user type

 **Cache**
-- [x] Implement a cache for Quiz
+- [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches
-- [ ] Implement a cache for Spinner
-- [ ] Implement a cache for Quiz search pages
-- [ ] Implement a cache for Spinner search pages
+- [ ] Implement a generic cache for game search pages

 **WebSocket**
 - [ ] Add websocket support